HiAS7/The-Sauce-Book-Online/_classes/Wizard.md

 unaware of your magical influence on it.
-When you cast an enchantment spell to charm one or more creatures, you can alter one creature’s understanding so that it remains unaware of being charmed.\
+When you cast an enchantment spell to charm one or more creatures, you can alter one creature’s understanding so that it remains unaware of being charmed.<br/>
 Additionally, once before the spell expires, you can use your action to try to make the chosen creature forget some of the time it spent charmed.
 The creature